 There are options to limit screen sharing abilities to just the host, or this can be extended to everyone on the call.
-The end user does have the option if they want to turn their camera on/off, and if they want to turn their mic on/off in the meeting room.
+The end-user does have the option if they want to turn their camera on/off, and if they want to turn their mic on/off in the meeting room.

 This is also another measure you can use to control who joins your meetings.
 This makes the participants wait in a meeting room until you approve each one.

-Use Web interface for Zoom
+Use Web interface for Zoom Video Call

 The Zoom app has already demonstrated a few issues, and the app still remains vulnerable, disclosing data with third parties etc. We recommend using Zooms web interface instead of downloading and installing the app.
-The Web version sits in a sandbox in the browser and doesn’t have the permissions an installed app has, limiting the amount of harm it can potentially cause.
+The web version sits in a sandbox in the browser and doesn’t have the permissions an installed app has, limiting the amount of harm it can potentially cause.